 The results of the activities of the Presidential Library are reflected in annual public reports and are regularly covered in central and regional mass media.

 For 2009-2018 the Presidential Library portal was visited by several million remote users.
 The availability of the resource is also provided through the centers of remote access, opened in federal and regional cultural and educational institutions, as well as outside the Russian Federation.
-So far the Presidential Library has opened more than 900 remote access centers in all 85 regions of the Russian Federation.
-There are 38 centers of remote access of the Presidential Library in 30 foreign countries.
+So far the Presidential Library has opened about 1000 remote access centers in all 85 regions of the Russian Federation.
+There are 39 centers of remote access of the Presidential Library in 30 foreign countries.

 January 31, 2007 an order № 34-gp of the President of the Russian Federation "On the Establishment of the Library of the President of the Russian Federation" was issued.

 April 26, 2007 in his message to the Federal Assembly, the head of state suggested that the library should be named after the first President of Russia Boris Nikolaevich Yeltsin (1931-2007).
 According to V. Putin's plan, the new library "should become an information and connecting link for the entire library network of the country".

 June 18, 2007 an order by the President of the Russian Federation "On the Establishment of the Presidential Library" was issued and an organizational committee was set up under the chairmanship of the Presidential Administration of the Russian Federation V. I. Kozhin.

 October 28, 2008 he President of Russia Dmitry Medvedev signed the law "On Amending Article 18 of the Federal Law "On Librarianship", which gives the Presidential Library the status of a national library.

 November 5, 2008 by the decree of the Chairman of the Government of the Russian Federation V. V. Putin, the jurisdiction, objectives of activities and other issues related to the establishment of the federal state budget institution "The Presidential Library" were determined.